AJGHUB/ITCROWD/README.md

 9. PROFILE model routes fields: with all the relevant fields
 10. Get current user profile
-11. create & Update Profile Routes in profile.js
+11. Create & Update Profile Routes in profile.js
-12.
+12. Get all profiles & profile by user ID
+13. Delete User & profile
+14.